-Target Share Price assumes that no dividends or similar distributions are made to stockholders of the Company.
-If such distributions are made, the Target Share Price would decrease accordingly, to the benefit of the employee, to account for the dividend/distribution as a part of TSR.
+^{}Target Share Price assumes that no dividends or like distributions are made to stockholders of the Company.
+If such distributions are made, the Target Share Price would decrease accordingly, to the benefit of the employee, to account for the dividend/distribution.

-As of the date of this Proxy Statement, the TSR metrics for all four tranches of the 2021 PSUs had been met and assuming the executives reach the required two-year service period, the Company expects the 2021 PSUs to vest in their entirety on or around July 23, 2023.
+As of the date of this Proxy Statement, the target share price metric for Tranche 1 had been met and, assuming the executives reach the required two-year service period, the Company expects Tranche 1 shares to vest in 2025.